After a historic year for interest rates, 2021 is likely to be far calmer in the home loan market, so should you fix your home loan?

 Predicting home loan interest rates has always been complicated but in the last couple of years, it has become even more difficult.

-For a price lower than most other lenders’ variable rates, you get the confidence of knowing your repayments are locked in for the next three years!
+For a price lower than most other lenders’ variable rates, you get the confidence of knowing your repayments are locked in for the next one to three years!

 If you can’t decide between a fixed or a variable rate, there is always a third option.